Backup Management

 Restoring a Full Backup from a Remote NFS or SMB Share

-To restore a SL1 system using a full backup file from a remote NFS or SMB share, perform the following steps:
+To restore a SL1 system using a full backup file from an a remote NFS or SMB share:

-1. Stop MariaDB on the Database Server to which you are restoring the backup and remove the existing files in the /data.local/db directory used by MariaDB.
+2. Stop MariaDB on the Database Server to which you are restoring the backup and remove the existing files in the /data.local/db directory that is used by MariaDB:

-1. On the Database Server to which you are restoring the backup, extract the database files from the backup files into /data.local/db.
+3. On the Database Server to which you are restoring the backup, extract the database files from the backup files into the /data.local/db directory.

 This process can take a long time to complete.
-To ensure the command is not interrupted, you should run the command in a "screen" session.
+To ensure that the command is not interrupted, you should run the command in a tmux session.
+You can start a tmux session by running the tmux command.

-• Execute one of the following commands to mount the remote NFS or SMB share, where:
+• Mount the remote NFS or SMB share.

 • <IP from backup credential> is the IP address you defined in your backup credential.